polar-app/polar-app/README.md

     - Integration of https://github.com/burtonator/pdf-annotation-exporter to
       enable this functionality.

- - Additional annotation types like area highlight, text highlight, plus a complex feature set like notes and tags for these objects.
+ - Additional annotation types like area highlight, plus a complex feature set like notes and tags for these objects.

  - Flashcards will be notes designed and marked specifically to be converted to flashcards for usage in spaced repitition systems.
 They will have extended